garystafford/aws-cfn-demo/README.md

 Demonstration of an Infrastructure as Code (IaC) CI/CD pipeline.
 Use AWS CloudFormation to create AWS CodePipeline pipeline and associated resources.
 Then, use the pipeline to test and deploy AWS resources, using a CloudFormation template, CloudFormation configuration file, and CloudFormation stack change set.

+Compare the use of a pipeline with using the AWS CLI to execute similar CloudFormation functionality.

 ## Getting Started with AWS CodePipeline Demo

 ```bash